fenago/recommendation-systems-python/Lab_2.md

 The Pandas library
 ==================

-Pandas is a package that gives us access to high-performance, easy-to-use tools and data structures for data analysis in Python.

-As we stated in the introduction, Python is a slow language.
-Pandas overcomes this by implementing heavy optimization using the C programming language.
-It also gives us access to Series and DataFrame, two extremely powerful and user-friendly data structures imported from the R Statistical Package.

-Pandas also makes importing data from external files into the Python environment a breeze.
-It supports a wide variety of formats, such as JSON, CSV, HDF5, SQL, NPY, and XLSX.

 As a first step toward working with pandas, let\'s import our movies data into our Jupyter Notebook.
 To do this, we need the path to where